Evening language courses

 Go directly to online payments and pay for the course.
 (You do not need to complete a form).
 You will receive email confirmation of your place on the course.

-If you are not a full-time student (even if you have done courses with us in the past):
+If you are not a full-time student (even if you have done courses with the University in the past):

-- Please complete the evening languages courses booking form.
+- Complete the evening language courses booking form (PDF) .

 - Send it to: